Phase 2 Debris Removal Public Viewer

 The U.S. Army Corps of Engineers, or USACE, has officially begun Phase 2 of wildfire debris removal in Los Angeles County, marking a critical step in the region’s recovery efforts.
 The first sites to...

-Video by Marti Allen
+Video by Robert DeDeaux

 U.S. Army Corps of Engineers, Los Angeles District